alyn3d/b42yte/README.md

 - Get advice from Marvin
 - Get the answer to life, the universe and everything
 - Get a random HHGTTG quote
 - Get remaining days until Towel Day.
-Towel Day is an annual celebration on the 25th of May (On that day, fans around the universe carry a towel in his honour.)
+Towel Day is an annual celebration on the 25th of May (On that day, fans around the universe carry a towel to honour Douglas Adams.)

 ## Installation